Ready to Look Expensive?

 All in all, the store is one of the closest matches to Revolve in terms of shopping experience, categories, and target audience.

 The best part?
-MyTheresa is a carbon-neutral retailer, which reflects on the company’s eco-friendly packaging and shipping practices.
+MyTheresa is a carbon-neutral retailer, reflecting the company’s eco-friendly packaging and shipping practices.

 Shein* is, hands down, one of the most famous multi-brand retailers out there.
 Much like Zaful, it’s common in influencers’ fashion hauls.